victor-chew/espclock4/README.md

 Note that this is still an approximation of the amount of time taken by the code, because I am not doing cycle counting for the code path.
 During each call of the ULP code, besides certain mandatory tasks (eg. check supply voltage, check reset button etc.), it decides on 1 of 3 clock actions to take: normal tick (1 tick per sec), fast-forward (up to 8 ticks per sec, decided by `FWD_COUNT_MASK`), fast-reverse (up to 4 ticks per sec, decided by `REV_COUNT_MASK`).
 Based on the action performed, the corresponding padding time will be used for the wait-out (`NORM_TICK_FILLER_MS`, `FWD_TICK_FILLER_MS`, `REV_TICKA_FILLER_MS`, `REV_TICKB_FILLER_MS`).

+The 65ms ULP timer will be calibrated every 2 hours based on the difference between the clock and network time.
+This makes the 5% timer drift more bearable.

 The reason why there are 2 fast-reverse filler types is because on my 20cm clock, I found that between the 7 to 11 region, a little more power (90% duty cycle versus 82% duty cycle) is required to get the second hand to reverse reliably.
 However, the same 90% duty cycle applied to the region between 1 and 4 region will cause some skipping).
 Hence, I split the reverse cycle in 2 regions.
 If the second hand is between `REV_TICKA_LO (35)` and `REV_TICKA_HI (55)`, `REV_TICKA` values will be used.
 Otherwise `REV_TICKB` values will be used.

 Note that on my 30cm clock, this issue is not present.
 Hence, `REV_TICKA` and `REV_TICKB` values are the same.